-Since NPS segments your customers to three different areas, we advise you to act on the feedback also using these segments.
+Since NPS segments your customers into three different areas, we advise you to act on the feedback using these segments.

 Positive feedback will help you to promote your company or brand.
-Promoter group is your competitive advantage, which should be untwisted and used to the maximum.
+The promoter group is your competitive advantage, which should be untwisted and used to the maximum.

-- Be sure to thank them for the feedback and write something nice - let them know that you value them.
+Be sure to thank them for the feedback and write something nice - tell them you value them.
 You can use Zapier, which allows you to set up automated emails.

-- You can contact the Promoters directly in an email, messenger, on a call, and ask them to share their opinion, ask for a testimonial, or even a case study.
+You can contact the Promoters directly by email, messenger, or on a call and ask them to share their opinion, ask for a testimonial, or even a case study.

 It is a significant group that can develop into a Promoter or Detractor in the future.
 Therefore, you should pay attention to them.

-- Find out what you can improve so that next time, the score will be higher.
+Find out what you can improve so that the score will be higher next time.

-- Try to answer personally to negative feedback, show your interest, be helpful.
+Try to answer personally to negative feedback, show your interest, and be helpful.

-- To be sure that you have not missed this feedback, we suggest you configure email notifications for your survey.
+To ensure you have not missed this feedback, we suggest you configure email notifications for your survey.
 You can also use Zapier notifications; for example, you might want to get notified only when someone submits an NPS response or when a specific question is answered in your survey.

-- Link your NPS results with your everyday tools to make the most of CRM.
-Survicate offers a wast majority of integrations, such as HubSpot, Salesforce, Intercom, etc. Thanks to this, you can keep an inventory of how individual customers relate to your brand.
+Link your NPS results with your everyday tools to make the most of CRM.
+Survicate offers a vast majority of integrations, such as HubSpot, Salesforce, Intercom, etc. Thanks to this, you can keep an inventory of how individual customers relate to your brand.

-The business's main mistake is not to measure loyalty and customer satisfaction in general - even if it seems that there are few customers.
-But even a more significant mistake - it is hung up on the numbers and override to crucial factors: the quality of the product/service, customer's desires and suggestions.
+The business's main mistake is not to measure loyalty and customer satisfaction in general - even if there seem to be few customers.
+But even a more significant mistake - it is hung up on the numbers and overrides crucial factors: the quality of the product/service, customer's desires, and suggestions.
 All this additional information needs to be collected and is essential - not only the NPS.